Speak & Spell (album): Release and promotion

 In May 1981, the band's relationship with Stevo Pearce of the Some Bizarre project had soured.
 They were advertised, but not invited, to play at a live Some Bizarre concert.
 Said Gahan, "We didn't play the Bizarre evening here at the Lyceum.
 We were never even approached to play it.
 It was only when we were advertised that we knew anything about it.
 We had no intention of doing it at all."
 Clarke suggested that part of the reason was the name, saying "we're not bizarre.
 It's the whole sort of thing about being a futurist band and all that crap.
 There isn't a futurist scene really is there?
 It's only a name."

 On 21 June 1981, the band had their first photoshoot as a group, done by an acquaintance who was an early fan of the band, and shot in Basildon.

-In July 1981, they band were a focus on the UK TV show "Twentieth Century Box" on London Weekend Television.
+In July 1981, the band appeared on a segment on the UK TV show "Twentieth Century Box" on London Weekend Television, (Note: Miller's biography "Stripped: Depeche Mode" claims the date for their appearance on Twentieth Century Box is 22 August 1981) and on 25 July, the band performed their first-ever show outside of England at the Parkpop Festival in The Hague, Netherlands.

 In late August/early September 1981, the band performed at the Institute of Contemporary Arts's "Rock Week" alongside The Chefs and Tarzan 5, earning praise in a NME magazine review that said "Depeche [Mode] are danceable, electric, earnest and endearing, young, glowing and sweet, they’ve got more poise than pose, and they’re proud to appeal to all."
+Accompanying the NME story was a photograph of the band by Anton Corbijn, who went on to help define the band's look in the late 1980's and after, although the picture he took of the band that day bothered Gahan, who was shot out-of-focus from the rest of the band.
 The second single from the album, and the band's third overall, "Just Can't Get Enough", was released in September 1981 and earned the band another invitation to perform on TOTP after that single went to number 8 in the UK.

-Miller entered discussions with Sire Records to release the album in the US; Seymour Stein, CEO of Sire Records, caught one of Depeche Mode's early shows and was enthused by their live presence, saying "Depeche Mode were the first of those [early synth] bands that were so fucking great live, that it was just amazing."
+Miller entered discussions with Sire Records to release the album in the US; Seymour Stein, CEO of Sire Records, caught Depeche Mode's 28 April 1981 show and was enthused by their live presence, saying "Depeche Mode were the first of those [early synth] bands that were so fucking great live, that it was just amazing."